A Wachspress-based transfinite formulation for exactly enforcing Dirichlet boundary conditions on convex polygonal domains in physics-informed neural networks: Formulation

 \subsection{Transfinite neural network trial function}

 From~\sref{subsec:TFI_2D}, we recall that the transfinite interpolant of the Dirichlet boundary condition lifts functions from the polygonal boundary to its interior.
 On following the rationale and steps described in one dimension (see~\sref{subsec:trialfunction_1D}), we express the transfinite neural network trial function in 2D as the difference between the neural network's output and the extension of its boundary restriction into the interior of the domain, with $g$ added to it.
+On using the lifting operator defined in~\eqref{eq:TFI_formula_a} and the formula for $g$ in~\eqref{eq:g_quad} for a quadrilateral domain, the lifting operator applied to the neural network's output yields